What's the difference between mobile payments and mobile acceptance

-When making a purchase online or in a brick-and-mortar store, today’s customers have come to expect multiple options of payment types.
+When making a purchase online or in a brick-and-mortar store, today’s customers have come to expect multiple payment type options.
 Of course, there’s cash or credit and debit cards.
-But increasingly, more customers have come to expect to be able to make a payment using their smartphone, tablet or smartwatch device.
+But increasingly, more customers have come to expect to be able to make a payment using their smartphone, tablet or smartwatch device at a business.
 These are all various types of mobile payments.

 To stay up with your competition, it’s important that you carefully consider if mobile payments are important to offer at your place of business.
 Do your key customer types expect to be able to pay with the latest payments technologies?
 Will you lose business if you don’t have the systems to support paying with a smartphone or smartwatch?
 Another consideration is whether your business should accept payments on a mobile device, known as mobile acceptance.
 Read on for more information on these key payments trends.